mfoneedwin/Coffeeroasters/README.md

 # Coffeeroasters
-Coffee-roaster is a project i did to more advanced understanding on JavaScript manipulation with DOM.
+Coffee-roaster is a project i did to know more advanced understanding on JavaScript manipulation with DOM.
 Used Node.js and EJS

 It  was a challenge to create a  landing page UI design .
 The project had all the UI instructions for a better Design.